eiguren/intw/tutorials/siesta-intw/Tutorial.md

    mpirun -n 4 siesta < supercell-graphene.fdf | tee out
    ```

-   And after this, I wrote a bash script to run all the calculations easily:
+   And after this, we can execute the calculations for all the displacements by using an script included in `siesta2ph` for this purpose:

    ```
    cd ../../
    run-disps.x --dm 441/v0/g.DM -n 4 -v 441/0.01/
    ```

-   :heavy_exclamation_mark:NOTE: At this moment, running the `v0` calculation is mandatory, as some of it's output is read by `siesta2dv.x`
+    You can type `run-disps.x --help` for all the information about the command line arguments of the script.

+   :heavy_exclamation_mark:NOTE: Remember to include `DM.UseSaveDM true` in the original fdf file in order to take advantage of the close-to-convergence charge density as a starting point for the calculations.

+   :heavy_exclamation_mark:NOTE: Since in this calculations the atoms are displaced from their equilibrium positions, it is important to use `MD.Steps 0` in the input fdf to avoid relaxing the system.

-3. And now we already can compute the force constants, dynamical matrices and phonon dispersion with `siesta2fc.x`:
+3. Now that all SIESTA calculations have been executed, we already can compute the force constants, dynamical matrices and phonon dispersion with `siesta2fc.x`:

    ```
    siesta2fc.x < siesta2ph.in | tee siesta2fc.out
    ```

-   This will generate:
+   This will generate the interatomic force constants file `fc.dat`, the phonon dispersion file `phonons.dat` and the dynamical matrices files `dyn0001.dat` to `dyn0004.dat` for each q-point in the `phdir` directory.

+   To plot the phonon dispersion we can use:

    ```
-   $ ls 441/0.01
-   disp-0001
-   disp-0002
-   disp-0003
-   disp-0004
-   dyn0001.dat
-   dyn0002.dat
-   dyn0003.dat
-   dyn0004.dat
-   g.FC_1
-   g.FC_2
-   g.FC_3
-   g.FC_4
-   g.FC_5
-   g.FC_6
-   g.FC_7
-   g.PH
+   xmgrace -nxy 441/0.01/phonons.dat
    ```

-   `g.PH` contains the phonon dispersion:
+   or

    ```
-   xmgrace -nxy 441/0.01/g.PH
+   gnuplot -p -e "p for [c=2:*] '441/0.01/phonons.dat' u 1:c w l lc 'black'"
    ```

 4. And finally, the induced potential can be computed by `siesta2dv.x`: